Accessibility in Forms

 Let’s create accessible PDF forms.

-Forms need to be made accessible due to the increasing use of technology; most forms are provided in PDF, HTML, Microsoft Word(R), Google Docs, etc. The PDF forms are most commonly used.
+Forms need to be made accessible due to the increasing use of technology; most forms are provided in PDF, HTML, Microsoft Word, Google Docs, etc. The PDF forms are most commonly used.
 If the forms are not accessible, people using screen readers or keyboards will not fill them.
 PDF forms are different from HTML forms.
 In HTML forms, you need to associate the label text with the input field.
 Label text is not possible to add in PDF forms, but Adobe offers a way around that.
 PDF forms have some limitations.
-It is recommended to use Google forms and HTML forms if possible.
-To create PDF forms and make them accessible, you will need the Adobe Acrobat DC(R) to access the prepare form tool.
+It is recommended to use Google Forms and HTML forms if possible.

 After completing this training guide you will be able to: